Aligning Generative Speech Enhancement with Perceptual Feedback: Abstract

 \section{Abstract}

-This work investigates speech enhancement (SE) from the perspective of language models (LMs).
-We propose a novel method that leverages Direct Preference Optimization (DPO) to improve the perceptual quality of enhanced speech.
-Using UTMOS, a neural MOS prediction model, as a proxy for human ratings, our approach guides optimization toward perceptually preferred outputs.
-This differs from existing LM-based SE methods that focus on maximizing the likelihood of clean speech tokens, which may misalign with human perception and degrade quality despite low prediction error.
-Experiments on the 2020 Deep Noise Suppression Challenge test sets demonstrate that applying DPO to a pretrained LM-based SE model yields consistent improvements across various speech quality metrics, with relative gains of up to 56\%.
-To our knowledge, this is the first application of DPO to SE and the first to incorporate proxy perceptual feedback into LM-based SE training, pointing to a promising direction for perceptually aligned SE.
+Language Model (LM)-based speech enhancement (SE) has recently emerged as a promising direction, but existing approaches predominantly rely on token-level likelihood objectives that weakly reflect human perception.
+This mismatch limits progress, as optimizing signal accuracy does not always improve naturalness or listening comfort.
+We address this gap by introducing a perceptually aligned LM-based SE approach.
+Our method applies Direct Preference Optimization (DPO) with UTMOS, a neural MOS predictor, as a proxy for human ratings, directly steering models toward perceptually preferred outputs.
+This design directly connects model training to perceptual quality and is broadly applicable within LM-based SE frameworks.
+On the Deep Noise Suppression Challenge 2020 test sets, our approach consistently improves speech quality metrics, achieving relative gains of up to 56\%.
+To our knowledge, this is the first integration of perceptual feedback into LM-based SE and the first application of DPO in the SE domain, establishing a new paradigm for perceptually aligned enhancement with SE.